 They wrote back that their Native American ethnic student services director, who they believe is Dakota herself, said that in her opinion the best word for Peace in Lakota is "Wolakota" and, no surprise, that the equivalent word in Dakota is "Wodakota."
 She described it as meaning something like "wellness of our people," and community or harmony or unity for those nations, and also as a frame of mind, a way of living, a philosophy for life, the way they carry themselves - peace of mind.

 She also said that there should be an accent over the first "o" in both translations.
-So their college got their translations with those accents.
+So their college got that translations with those accents.

-The Russian mega linguist didn't think that in this context it made sense to pick terms for wellbeing or unity rather than terms that mean "no war" or "no conflict" when trying to translate Peace.
+Neither the Russian mega linguist nor I think that terms for well-being and unity and such like are good replacements for the word Peace.
+You can be marching to war and among yourselves have unity and well-being.
+I work to get people helping with translations to find words that specifically mean Peace.
+In some languages the best that can be done is to say "no war" or "no conflict."
 So Wolakota does not translate exactly to Peace, but does appear to be the word chosen to mean Peace by the people who speak that language.
 For instance, at the link below they begin their definition of Wodakota with the word Peaceful.

 However, that teacher did not mention an accent over the “o.”
 Neither did anyone else.
 No one else ever mentioned the hacheck or the "h" under it either.
 Perhaps it is archaic.
 But since the websites created by Lakota people use neither the accent nor the hacheck when spelling wolakota, the general usage appears to include neither.
 That could be the result of the limitations of computer keyboards, but it still is what everyone is doing.

-I am happy to use any translation anyone wants, and I had gotten used to using the version near the top of this page.
 Then a group in Illinois produced the translation below for Lakota.
 It fit in with previous research and appeared to be the latest thinking about the translation.
-So now I use this one unless requested otherwise.
+So now I use this one unless someone requests otherwise.

 Unci Maka akan wolakota unkagapi kte